 Under municipalities we include sustainable loans and funds' investments to local authorities without a specific sector classification and some limited short-term loans to municipalities.
 These investment-type loans in the public sector are included in the loan portfolio in accordance with regulations related to financial reporting.

-The Impact Equities and Bond funds that are managed by Triodos Investment Management focus on direct investments into listed equities and bonds of companies, institutions and projects that drive the transition to a sustainable society.
-Each investment in our Impact Equities and Bonds strategy has been hand-selected for its contribution to our sustainable transition themes, while applying our strict minimum standards.
+The Impact Equities and Bonds funds that are managed by Triodos Investment Management focus on direct investments into listed equities and bonds of companies, institutions and projects that drive the transition to a sustainable society.
+Each investment in our impact equities and bonds strategy has been hand-selected for its contribution to our sustainable transition themes, while applying our strict minimum standards.
+We actively engage in dialogue and feedback loops with these companies to positively influence their business.
+We also regularly collaborate with other institutional investors and industry bodies to further steer sustainability-related best practices.